Chenson92/Amikaro/README.md

   - Provide the required details, including a valid email address and a secure password.
   - Once the account is created, log in with your credentials to access the full features of the app.
 - Hosting Esperanto Events
-  - After logging in, click on the "Host Event" button.
+  - After logging in, click on the "Create Event" button.
-  - Fill in the event details, such as event name, date, location (if it's a local meetup), or platform link (for online meetups).
+  - Fill in the event details, such as event title, information (if it's a local meetup), or platform link (for online meetups).
   - Submit the event to make it visible to other users.
 - Donations
   <br>